arviz-devs/arviz/doc/source/contributing/how_to_release.md

     * repodata patch: If there is a new release for one of the dependencies with breaking changes for example, a repodata patch should be submitted to conda forge to prevent users from installing a broken environment.

+      Repodata patches are submitted to [conda-forge/conda-forge-repodata-patches-feedstock](https://github.com/conda-forge/conda-forge-repodata-patches-feedstock)
     * mark a build as broken: If the dependencies were incorrect in the recipe, then the existing build should be marked as broken and a PR (completely manual) should be submitted to the arviz-feedstock to fix the recipe.
 Note that if this is being done for a release different than the latest, changes should not be merged into `main` but on a dedicated branch, the conda-forge package build is generated all the same but the history is kept tidier and prevents issues when a new release is published.

+      Requests to mark packages as broken are submitted to [conda-forge/admin-requests](https://github.com/conda-forge/admin-requests/)